-Grading: The S/U (satisfactory/unsatisfactory) grading system is used for practicum courses.
-"U" grades are assigned for violations of ethical behavior or unsatisfactory performance at a placement site as shown on the practicum evaluation form.
+Grading: The P/F (Pass/Fail) grading system is used for practicum courses.
+"F" grades are assigned for violations of ethical behavior or unsatisfactory performance at a placement site as shown on the practicum evaluation form.

 Incomplete Policy: Students are responsible for completing all the requirements of practicum including necessary paperwork in a timely fashion.
 In addition to receiving an "I" in practicum when requirements are not completed, the training director may not allow a student to enroll in additional hours of practicum until all necessary paperwork is completed satisfactorily.